github/branch-deploy/README.md

         run: echo "I am doing a fake regular deploy"
 ```

+## Manual Deployment Control

+If you need more fine tuned control over when the deployment status is set to `success` you can use the `skip_completing` option to prevent this Action from setting your deployment status to `success` after it completes.

+When using this option, you will need to manually set your deployment status depending on if you deployment succeeds or fails.

+An example workflow using this option can be found [here](https://github.com/github/branch-deploy/blob/main/docs/examples.md#multiple-jobs)

 ## Examples

 This section contains real world examples of how this Action can be used